gracefulife/clova-developer-guide/en/CIC/References/Content_Templates.md

 # Content Template

-Content Templates standardize the display format of various content provided by CIC.
-Sometimes your client may have to display additional content on its screen in addition to speaking the results provided by Clova.
-When Clova sends data to your client, it should send in a pre-defined format using the Content Templates.
-Content Templates can help your client display data in a proper manner.
+Content Templates are standardized formats for displaying content returned from CIC.
+Sometimes you have to make your client display content provided by Clova on its screen, not just generating audio output.
+To help with displaying, Clova returns data in a pre-defined format using Content Templates.
+Content Templates help you focus on displaying in a proper manner.

 Currently, Clova is providing the following Content Templates.